 To contact the program committee, send us email.

-Cédric Brun, CTO at Obeo, strives to build great products in Eclipse and on Eclipse.
-Mostly focused on pragmatic modeling technologies and tools, he is a member of the Modeling PMC, Project Lead of Amalgam and also a committer on the Acceleo, Sirius, and Mylyn Intent projects.
+Cédric Brun, CEO at Obeo, strives to build great products in Eclipse and on Eclipse, mostly focused on pragmatic modeling technologies to build high value tools for industry, aerospace, and automotive, plus commercializing off-the-shelve products for system engineering and enterprise architecture.
+He is a member of the Modeling PMC, project lead of Amalgam, and a committer on the Acceleo and Sirius projects.

-Achim Lörke (chair emeritus) is a Managing Director at BREDEX GmbH in Germany.
+Achim Lörke is a managing director at BREDEX GmbH in Germany.
 He is also the project lead for the Eclipse Jubula project.
 His work focus is on software architectures, open source strategies and managing the software quality assurance team at BREDEX.
 His involvement with Eclipse started about 10 years ago when the closed source predecessor of Jubula was developed as an RCP application.
 In his spare time he likes to paddle his canoe and to stargaze (obviously at different times and locations).

 Christian Pontesegger fell in love with Eclipse in 2007 and develops RCP applications for Infineon Technologies AG ever since.
 While this involves lots of low level device communication, his passion belongs to scripting.
 As project lead of EASE, he tries to make Eclipse more dynamic and adaptable to the needs of its users.